umran/alphapolls/README.md

 ### Setting the Context
 In order to setup the API server a function must be provided that takes an express request object and returns a GraphQL context object.
 The request object should have a user property and clearance property already set by an authentication middleware.

-The clearance property of the context object must be set to one of 'admin' or 'user'.
-The user property of the context object, if the clearance property is set to user, must be set to the \_id of the authenticated user as in the User model.
-If the clearance property is set to 'admin', the user property may be set to anything.
+The clearance property of the context object must be set to one of 'admin', 'user' or 'public'.
+The user property of the context object, if the clearance property is set to 'user', must be set to the \_id of the authenticated user as in the User model.
+If the clearance property is set to 'admin' or 'public', the user property may be set to anything.

 ```javascript
 const setContext = req => {